Kingplayzfooty/WHSTechNotes/journal.md

 AI may see the risks in humans wanting more/being greedy and causing more pollution into the world, but we would have to compromise to facing consquences by the AI so that they know were seroius.
 I beleive my solution would be successful because it would allow AI to montior everything that happens, and provides a vaild argument to at least give the plan a try.

+# April 13, 2026

+Modern space technology is reliable enough for long missions, but it still has its limits.
+During the Artemis II mission, advanced spacecraft navigation systems helped astronauts travel safely around the Moon and return to Earth.
+Another important technology was the life support system, which provided oxygen, water, and waste management for the crew.
+Yet, the mission had challenges too, such as problems with the onboard systems like the toilet.
+Also, there was a communication blackout when the spacecraft passed behind the Moon, showing contact with Earth isnt always possible.
+These challenges are important becasue they help engineers learn from mistakes and problems that will ultimately improve systems for longer missions.